arymehta/Scribe/README.md

 ```
 @scribe doc <directory_path>
 ```
-5) Watch as scribe gets to work!
+5) Watch as the scribe gets to work!

 (As a demo, check the [issues](https://github.com/arymehta/Scribe/issues/16) and documentation of Scribe itself [here](https://github.com/arymehta/Scribe/tree/main/src/utils), and [here](https://github.com/arymehta/Scribe/tree/main/src/controllers))

 ## Features
 - Processes files *directory wise* for the following reasons:
-    - Larger, more complex projects generally have directory specific documentation to prevent clutter
+    - Larger, more complex projects generally have directory-specific documentation to prevent clutter
-- Creates and makes all its *changes on a separate branch* .
+- Creates and makes all its *changes on a separate branch*.
 - Once done, commits on the branch at the *specified directory* and *opens a PR* (you can easily edit the contents before merging)
 - Detects when a @docbot PR is closed and *deletes the extra branch*
 - *Notifies the invoker* in a comment when the process is finished
-- Only users with *proper write priviledges* can invoke scribe (This prevents any random user raising a request for documentation leading to wastefull requests)
+- Only users with *proper write privileges* can invoke scribe (This prevents any random user from raising a request for documentation, leading to wasteful requests)
 - And -- * our favorite feature yet * -- the *".botconfig"* file.
 More on that later.

 ### NOTE